sunfounder/picar-x/docs/source/ezblock_face_detection.rst

 .. image:: img/block/sp210512_142616.png

-you may want to use text block to print the combination of texts & data at once.
+You may want to use text block to print the combination of texts & data at once.

 **EXAMPLE**